DimaWide/02-pet-notify-app-react-wp/README.md

 - **Notifications:** Real-time success and error messages.
 - **Custom API Integration:** Communicates with a custom WordPress REST API for data handling.
 - **Light and Dark Mode:** Toggle between light and dark themes for a comfortable user experience.
-- **User Profile Management:** View and update user profile information, including name, email, and avatar.
+- **User Profile Management:** View user profile information, including name, email, and avatar.
 - **UI with Semantic UI:** Leverages **Semantic UI React** for a modern, responsive, and accessible user interface.

 ---